 Beth Mellick – Executive Director

 Beth is the only Wettenhall staff member and has worked here since 2007.
 Prior to this, she worked in the environment movement for 15 years, following undergraduate and postgraduate studies in gender.
 Her work has involved campaign and project management, project development, media, fundraising, and activism, on issues as broad as transport, climate change, international gender and trade, sustainable aquaculture, sustainable development, and natural resource management.
-She is secretary of her local Landcare group and is a regional coordinator of the Swift Parrot count for BirdLife.
+She is President of the local secondary college School Council, secretary of her local Landcare group, and regional coordinator of the Swift Parrot count for BirdLife Australia.

 Board of Trustees

 Jane Halliday (nee Wettenhall) is an epidemiologist with expertise in human genetics and public health.
 She leads a research group at the Murdoch Children’s Research Institute in Melbourne and is a Professor in the Department of Paediatrics at the University of Melbourne.
 Although her career has been focused in this academic and research world, she has had a longstanding interest in the environment, completing her undergraduate degree with a major in Zoology and being an avid birdwatcher.
 She has much experience in writing and reviewing grants for her own research and has brought this expertise to WET to assist in the grant-making process.
 She continues to take every opportunity to learn about and explore projects that improve our biodiversity and manage our fragile ecosystem.